On Now

 These exhibits are coming soon to the King Heritage & Cultural Centre.
 Mark your calendars!

-Tuesday to Saturday, 10 am to 4 pm
+Tuesday to Saturday, 10 am to 4 pm - included with regular admission

 Out and About